pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/languages/dotnet.md

 ## C\#, F\#, and VB Templates

-As of version 1.5, Pulumi supports .NET Core 3.1.
 You can write Pulumi programs in your favorite .NET language to get additional verification and tooling benefits.
 The fastest way to get started is to use a template.
 The template will autogenerate a set of files and initialize a Pulumi project.
 The getting started guides shown above will help do this on your cloud of choice, but this section describes doing so independently.

 {{< chooser language "csharp,fsharp,visualbasic" >}}